DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/assessment-only-route-to-qts.md

 Fees range from about £1,500 to £4,000, but varies between provider so it’s best to check with them for more information.

-Fees may be paid for by you or your school at the start of the programme.
+Fees may be paid by you or your school at the start of the programme.
 If you’re currently working in a school, talk to your employer about your funding options.

 ## Eligibility for assessment only QTS